 - It helps the environment by preserving the oils, since we are using less of them.
 A single bottle can last 10x as long with dilution.

 - As neat oils evaporate, they are very drying to the skin and can cause irritation, sensitization, or phototoxicity.

 Dilution is simple and easy.
 In general, using up to 15 drops in 1 ounce of carrier oil is a good, general recommendation that will get you approximately 2.5%.
 The recommended dilution can vary, however, depending on the oils used, the objective, and the person they are being used on.

 If you want to get more detailed in your dilution, consider purchasing our Aromatherapy Practitioner Reference Manual.
 (It’s a mini-course on its own!)

-You can also become a member of the Inner Sanctum, where we discuss dilution and so much more.
+You can also join us in the Inner Sanctum Library, where we discuss dilution and so much more.
 It’s our goal to help create safe and effective aromatherapy practices.

 And remember, the more you dilute, the less likely you are to experience a skin reaction!
 Don’t find yourself filling out an injury report on our growing database.